Should you start a wedding venue on your farm?

 It’s a people business that is about dealing with customers direct, customers seeking something special and near perfect.

-Whatever model you choose you’ll either need to seek out, sell and then liaise with those customers and help them plan the details of their celebration.
-Planning will need to be done by yourself or outsourced to paid teams (who can help you get there).
-Whether event management specialists, caterers, marketing, digital, web and social media experts and more.
+You’ll either need to seek out, sell and then liaise with those customers and help them plan the details of their celebration yourself or outsource to paid experts.
+That might be: event management specialists, caterers, marketing, digital, web and social media experts and more.

 How might this impact on your other business activity?
 Do you have the time and resource it needs?
 This needs a lot of consideration before launching into creating a wedding venue.